Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

 1. Now, the two custom tasks are ready.

    ![Custom Formulas](doc-media/custom-formulas.png)
-1. Select and run the two custom tasks one by one you created in the `Tasks` section of `GITHUB COPILOT APP MODERNIZATION FOR JAVA`, one at a time.
+1. Select and run the two custom tasks one by one you created in the `Tasks` view of `GITHUB COPILOT APP MODERNIZATION FOR JAVA`, one at a time.
    ![Run Formula](doc-media/run-formula.png)
 1. Follow the same steps as the predefined task to review and apply the changes.
 1. Review the proposed code changes and click **Keep** to apply them.

 ## Deploy to Azure

-At this point, you have successfully migrated the sample Java application `asset-manager` to Migrate to Azure Database for PostgreSQL (SDK on Public Cloud), Azure Blob Storage, and Azure Service Bus.
+At this point, you have successfully migrated the sample Java application `asset-manager` to Migrate to Azure Database for PostgreSQL (Spring), Azure Blob Storage, and Azure Service Bus.
 Now, you can deploy the migrated application to Azure using the Azure CLI after you identify a working location for your Azure resources.

 For example, an Azure Database for PostgreSQL Flexible Server requires a location that supports the service.
 Follow the instructions below to find a suitable location.